-"Mum" came the reply as he shook her hand.
-The he stepped to the side slightly and motioned for his Quarian companion to come closer.
+"Mum," came the reply as he shook her hand.
+The he stepped to the side slightly and motioned for the Quarian to come closer.
 "I'd also like to introduce you to Tali'Zorah vas Normandy.
 Tali, this is my mother, Hannah Shepard, Captain of the SSV Orizaba."

-Shaking her hand, Hannah replied "Thank you dear, though I feel like I've met you before?"
+Shaking the offered hand, Hannah replied, "Thank you dear, though I feel like I've met you before?"